 Brushing your dog’s teeth or providing them with dental chews is one way to keep their teeth clean.
 If there’s too much buildup, you can have your vet clean your pup’s teeth under sedation.

-However, because Doxens are predisposed to portosystemic shunt (PSS), which prevents the liver from removing toxins, anesthesia is not recommended.
+However, because Doxies are predisposed to portosystemic shunt (PSS), which prevents the liver from removing toxins, anesthesia is not recommended.

 Putting your dog to sleep while a medical procedure is being carried out might seem routine, but it doesn’t come without risks.
 Obese and senior dogs can cause anaphylactic shock or even death.